-Over the years HAP– first as part of the NC Legal Services Resource Center and now the Justice Center – offered policy proposals for solving the problems of health insurance in North Carolina and the country at large, including active involvement in crafting the state’s Children Health Insurance Program (CHIP) and advocating for more mental health coverage funding.
+Over the years, HAP – first as part of the NC Community of Health Care Associates and now the Justice Center – offered policy proposals for solving the problems of health insurance in North Carolina and the country at large, including active involvement in crafting the state’s Children Health Insurance Program (CHIP) and advocating for more mental health coverage funding.
 The Justice Center’s health team:

 - Led efforts to improve dental care for children on NC’s Medicaid program.
 The effort, accompanied by a class action lawsuit filed by the Justice Center and other groups, led to an increased dental reimbursement rate and annual budget.

 - Led consumer health advocates in calling for establishment of a health trust fund, resulting in a projected $1 billion health trust (over 25 years) to improve the health of North Carolinians.